shapely/shapely/docs/installation.rst

 Built distributions don't require compiling Shapely and its dependencies, and can be installed using ``pip`` or ``conda``.
-In addition, Shapely is also available via system package management tools like apt, yum, and Homebrew.
+In addition, Shapely is also available via some system package management tools like apt.

 Installation from PyPI
 ^^^^^^^^^^^^^^^^^^^^^^